Sitecore/developer-portal/apps/devportal/data/markdown/pages/learn/getting-started/xm-cloud/tutorials/datasources.md

    <Alert status="info">
    <AlertIcon />
-    We define sections within a data template to structure the content for authors.
+    Sections are defined within a data template to structure the content for authors.
 This helps particularly when dealing with many fields on a template.
    </Alert>

 1. Within the new Content section, create the Headline field: